thaarruunn/csk-analytics-project/CSK PROJECT/README.md

 ## Key Questions

+- What drives CSK's success?
-- What separates CSK's winning seasons from their losing ones?
+- What drives CSK's decline?
-- Does batting performance explain success or is it bowling?
 - Has CSK lost its traditional spin advantage?
 - How important is Chepauk to CSK's identity?
-- What explains the collapse after 2023?
+- Does batting or bowling play a bigger role in successful seasons?
+- Has CSK's winning formula changed over time?
+- How important are powerplay wickets?

 ---